Yoona8/web-links/src/questions.md

 3. How to do a shadow, which looks like border?
 4. What are the main 4 combinations of blur + spread?
 5. How multiple shadows layer?
+## Angular
+### Observables
+1. Make an example of good observable usage with interval observable.